holochain/holochain-serialization/crates/holochain_serialized_bytes/README.md

 the validity of other things according to a set of rules, so the serialized representation feeds into a cryptographic proof, which can't be said about a generic Rust `Result` that simply means "some function may fail".

+The closest we get to "needing" a `Result` is to represent the return value of imported/exported functions between a wasm host/guest, but even this would work and could even benefit from `WasmHostResult` and `WasmGuestResult` enums to track the provenence of any errors.

 Other primitives like strings and integers are also NOT supported to directly move between `SerializedBytes` and this is by design.